Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 • Physical examination, with signs as listed above, along with specific changes e.g. on detailed examination of the eyes with an ophthalmoscope.

-• Laboratory tests including analysis of fluid sampled from the abdomen or chest is the most common way that a strong suspicion of the diagnosis is formed.
+• Laboratory tests including analysis of fluid sampled from the abdomen or chest are the most common way that a strong suspicion of the diagnosis is formed.
 This fluid has particular distinctive characteristics: technically, it is referred to as either a modified transudate or an aseptic exudate, depending on its colour, viscosity, cell content and other aspects.
 A specific Polymerase Chain Reaction (PCR) assay for viral RNA can be carried out on these fluid samples but this does not distinguish between cats with the benign Feline Coronavirus (FCoV) and the pathological FIPV biotype.

 • Specific blood tests, including Alpha-1 acid glycoprotein: which tends to be elevated in cats with FIP (but it can be elevated in cats with other diseases too).
 Coronavirus antibodies can be measured using antibody titers, but antibodies to the FIP biotype of FCoV cannot be distinguished from the less pathogenic version of FCoV.
 Antibody levels are elevated in cats that have the benign form of FCoV, so they are often positive in healthy cats, and some cats with FIP do not have elevated levels.
 Nonetheless, in cats that have signs of FIP, very high elevations of FCoV would be seen as supportive evidence of the diagnosis.